- Kerala Backwaters

-Today, make the long journey, of five and a half hours to Thanjavur pausing en route to see the impressive Chidambaram Temple.
+Today, make the long journey to Thanjavur (134 miles, four hours and 30 minutes) pausing en route to see the impressive Chidambaram Temple.

 Continue to Thanjavur, home to the Chola dynasty from the 9th-14th centuries, and known for its exquisite handicrafts.
 Enjoy an afternoon sightseeing tour to see the towering Brihadeeswarar Temple which is over a thousand years old.
 It ranks as one of the country's largest temples.
-You’ll also visit the UNESCO-listed Brihadeshwara Temple, completed in 1010 AD, and a beautiful example of Dravidian architecture.Stay overnight at the the locally rated 3-star Sangam Hotel (3Q).
-The hotel has a restaurant, a lounge bar, outdoor swimming pool, and a spa.
-All 54 air-conditioned rooms have a television, telephone, tea and coffee-making facilities, minibar (extra charge), a safe and a hairdryer.
+You’ll also visit the UNESCO-listed Brihadeshwara Temple, completed in 1010 AD, and a beautiful example of Dravidian architecture.Stay overnight at the the 3-star Sangam Hotel (3Q).
 B, D

 Day 8 Thanjavur-Madurai

-Prepare for another long but enjoyable journey of approximately six hours.
-En route to Madurai, drive past the mighty Rock Fort at Trichy, which perches on an 83-metre rocky outcrop said to be older than the Himalayas.
+Take a scenic journey to Madurai (108 miles, three hours).
+En route, drive past the mighty Rock Fort at Trichy, which perches on an 270-foot rocky outcrop said to be older than the Himalayas.
 You'll visit the towering, eleven-tier Ranganathswamy Temple in Srirangam.
-It’s the largest functioning Hindu temple in the world, with the tower reaching 72 metres in height.
+It’s the largest functioning Hindu temple in the world.

-Stay two nights at the locally rated 4-star Taj Madurai (4Q).
+Stay two nights at the 4-star Taj Madurai (4Q).
 B, D

 Day 9 Madurai